 In 2013, Samsung kicked off the foldable OLED market, sort of, when it announced its YOUM flexible OLED brand, showing off several flexible OLED prototypes - including a foldable phone/tablet.
 Samsung never used the YOUM brand name again, but Samsung has continued to develop its foldable OLED technology.

 In 2015 we started hearing the first reports of Samsung's Project Valley.
 Samsung hoped to release its first foldable device in 2016, but the company faced many challenges including problems with the substrate and the software and user interface.
-In 2019 the company is finally set to introduce its first device, the Samsung Galaxy F (F for foldable)
+In 2019 Samsung finally introduced the first device, the Galaxy Fold - which was launched prematurely, though, which compelled Samsung to halt production, fixed some design issues - and hopefully the company will finally launch the device again in September 2019.

-Samsung's first foldable device will have two screens - a large 7.3" 1532x2152 (361 PPI) foldable AMOLED that folds inside, and a smaller 4.5" 840x1960 AMOLED that is used when the phone is closed.
+Samsung's first foldable device uses two screens - a large 7.3" 1532x2152 (361 PPI) foldable AMOLED that folds inside, and a smaller 4.5" 840x1960 AMOLED that is used when the phone is closed.
 Samsung brands the display as the Samsung Infinity Flex Display.
-The Galaxy F is relatively thick and bulky - and will carry a very high cost and be produced in limited volume.
+The Galaxy Fold is relatively thick and bulky - and is expensive (around $2,000).

 Foldable OLED developers

 In September 2018, Chinese smartphone maker Nubia unveiled its first foldable device, the Nubia Alpha.
 The Alpha uses a tall and slim foldable OLED and turns from a slim phone to a wearable smartwatch.
-Nubia claims that the device will ship in China by the end of 2018.
+The device is now shipping in China.
 The producer of the Nubia Alpha's display is China-based Visionox.
 Visionox is also supplying the OLEDs to Xiaomi's prototypes.

 The foldable OLED market